Learner Autonomy Search Engine & Repository (LASER)

 - Explanation of the importance of the methods, instruments, and/or data of other researchers

-Should you have any questions about the LASER project, you can contact the project team at firstname.lastname@example.org.
-The deadline for submitting your research materials is 1 February 2019.
+Should you have any questions about the LASER project, you can contact the project team at email@example.com.
+You may submit materials at any time.